pydata/xarray/CORE_TEAM_GUIDE.md

-> **_Note:_**  This Core Developer Guide was adapted from the [napari project's Core Developer Guide](https://napari.org/stable/developers/core_dev_guide.html).
+> **_Note:_**  This Core Team Member Guide was adapted from the [napari project's Core Developer Guide](https://napari.org/stable/developers/core_dev_guide.html).

-# Core Developer guide
+# Core Team Member Guide

-Welcome, new core developer!
+Welcome, new core team member!
 The core team appreciate the quality of your work, and enjoy working with you; we have therefore invited you to join us.
 Thank you for your numerous contributions to the project so far.

-You can see a list of all the current core developers on our [@pydata/xarray](https://github.com/orgs/pydata/teams/xarray) GitHub team.
+You can see a list of all the current core team members on our [@pydata/xarray](https://github.com/orgs/pydata/teams/xarray) GitHub team.
 You should now be on that list too.
 This document offers guidelines for your new role.